 In addition to Osteopathy, David has gained his advanced diploma in Christian Counselling and is a level two sports chaplain.
-He works one day a week in this field, as well as bringing needed skills into the treatment as needed to help the patient help themselves, especially for the chronic pain patients.
-He is involved as chaplain to the Pakenham Football Club from 2016.
+He is able bring these skills into the treatment when needed to help patients help themselves, particularly for chronic pain patients.
+He is involved as chaplain to the Pakenham Football Club.

 David is married with four children, and enjoys running, basketball and netball and travelling (when he can).
 He attends Pakenham Baptist church, lives locally, and has a passion for the local community.